 200 Years of Advice

 When you have been around for almost two Centuries, there are a few pearls of wisdom that can be plucked from the archives for practical (and impractical) advice for the year ahead.
-As we look ahead to our bicentenary year, here are a few things that we have learnt.
+Here are a few things that we have learnt.

 1. Glass curtains are not practical